salimandre/face-recognition-in-one-minute/README.md

 **Download**:

-- LFW-funneled (13000 imgs) http://vis-www.cs.umass.edu/lfw/ (but you can use any dataset with imgs of people as long as it is diverse enough)
+- LFW-funneled (13000 imgs) http://vis-www.cs.umass.edu/lfw/ (but you can use any dataset with imgs of people as long as it is diverse enough >1000)
 - py folder from this repository
 - cascade folder from this repository
 - requirements.txt